syncfusion-content/blazor-docs/blazor/common/two-way-binding.md

 ---
 layout: post
 title: Two-Way binding in Blazor - Syncfusion
-description: Check out the documentation for Two-Way Data Binding support in the Syncfusion Blazor Components.
+description: Check out the documentation for the Two-Way Data Binding support in the Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug